Table of Contents

-Who Can Be a Target of Domestic Violence?
+Who Can Be a Target of Domestic Violence in Suffolk County?

 It’s important to emphasize that anyone can be a victim of domestic violence, and anyone can be an abuser.
 Family violence is not limited to any specific demographic or group of people.
 The abuser’s goal is typically to exert power and control over the victim, and they may use various forms of abuse, including physical, emotional, verbal, sexual, or economic abuse.